rh3nium/Python/README.md

 ## ⚙️ Setting up Python

-To execute Python programs on your computer, you need the **Python IDLE**.
+To execute Python programs on your computer, you need the **Python Interpreter**.

-### Python IDLE Installation and Setup
+### Python Interpreter Installation and Setup

-Steps to download and set up the Python Integrated Development Environment:
-1. Visit the official Python website's Downloads page: https://www.python.org/downloads/
+1. Visit the official Python website's Downloads page: [https://www.python.org/downloads/](https://www.python.org/downloads/)
 2. Choose the correct Python version for your device.
-3. Click the 'Download Python' button in yellow color.
+3. Click the 'Download Python' button.
-4. Open the downloaded file and go through a few more steps in the installation process in a pop-up window.
+4. Open the downloaded file and go through the installation process. *(Note: On Windows, ensure you check the box to **"Add Python to PATH"**).*
-5. Run the Python IDLE application.
+5. Run the Python IDLE application or use your preferred text editor/IDE.

 **Verification:** After installation, verify by running the following command in your Terminal or Command Prompt:
     ```bash